 When it comes to insurance, we recommend that you always be transparent and not hide any information.

-Anything you do that could affect your insurance premium must be reported to your insurer.
+Anything you do that could affect the risks associated with your insurance premium must be reported to your insurer.
 Otherwise, you could lose a lot…

 Common cases of increased risk